 Meleager killing the Calydonian Boar was a recurring subject in the reliefs of many fine sarcophagi in Italy and Greece because it allowed for the depiction of a number of young naked warriors.
 The decoration of Villa del Casale refrained from nudity and the mosaic depicting an event similar to that of Meleager shows a rather chaotic scene in which a master helped by his servants and dogs manages to kill a boar after the beast wounded another hunter.
 They all wear clothes.
 The scene is part of a large mosaic with other references to hunting.

 The sacrifice to Diana was most likely performed by the same people depicted in the previous scene, at least judging from the colour of their clothes.
-The scene brings to mind a relief at Arco di Costantino where trees are placed behind a statue of Apollo.
+The scene brings to mind a relief of Arco di Costantino where trees are placed behind a statue of Apollo.
 We can assume that the man in red performing the sacrifice was the landlord.
 The Room of the Little Hunt could only be accessed from the Rectangular Peristyle which indicates it had a public use.
 Maybe its floor mosaic was meant to depict the achievements of the landlord and in particular his saving the life of another hunter.

 "Cubiculum" (sleeping room) of the Hunting Children

 Similar to the chariot race, hunting is depicted as the actual event and as a game for children.
 The room is in the private apartments and maybe children lived there.
 It was a very popular subject for the decoration of sarcophagi and mosaics in Roman time (and even during the Renaissance).
 Often the children or cupids were portrayed inside acanthus scrolls as at Philippopolis.
-Considering that the landlord of Villa del Casale was the owner of a very large estate, one would expect to see mosaics related to the activities which were carried out there, both the actual ones, as those shown in a mosaic at Caesarea, today's Cherchell in Algeria or depicted as a game for children, as at Hippo Regius (it opens in another window).
+Considering that the landlord of Villa del Casale was the owner of a very large estate, one would expect to see mosaics related to the activities which were carried out there, both the actual ones, as those shown in a mosaic at Caesarea, today's Cherchell in Algeria or depicted as a game for children, as at Hippo Regius.

 This mosaic has another very popular subject (you may wish to see a finer similar mosaic from Leptis Magna in today's Libya).
 Its main interest lies in the depiction of a long colonnade by the sea in the background of the scene.
 Attempts have been made to associate this building with an actual one, maybe on the shores of Africa, but the prevalent opinion is that it shows an archetypal palace, rather than an actual one.
 Eventually the Arabs had a liking for these imaginary architectures and they depicted them in the mosaics of the Umayyade Mosque of Damascus.